rust-lang/rust-project-goals/src/2024h2/slate.md

 Goals are taken before a solution is known, and it may be that an acceptable solution cannot be found.
 Final decisions are made the same way they've ever been, with RFCs to spell out the design and stabilization to mark a complete implementation.

 ## Flagship goals

-Flagship goals are the most impactful, most ambitious goals that we will attempt to complete.
-They are often part of a larger program and effort that is expected to span over multiple years.
-For 2024h2, our flagship goals are listed below.
-Flagship goals are accepted by RFC.
+Flagship goals represent the most impactful and ambitious goals that we aim to achieve.
+They are often part of a larger program that will extend started before the current six month goal period and which will extend into the future.
+Because of their importance, flagship goals are accepted by RFC (as linked below).

 [RFC #3501]: https://rust-lang.github.io/rfcs/3501-edition-2024.html
 [RFC #3657]: https://github.com/rust-lang/rfcs/pull/3657